kerepesi/MiStImm/README.txt

 ***************************

 - This program package (MiStImm - Microscopic Stochastic Immun System Simulation Software) is developed by Csaba Kerepesi, Tamás Szabados, Gábor Szabados, Tamás Kiss, Kristóf Hörömpöly, Endre Szecsei.
-- For any support and contact please write here: kerepesi@sztaki.hu (Csaba Kerepesi)
+- For any support and contact please write here: kerepesi@info.ilab.sztaki.hu (Csaba Kerepesi)

 ***Licence***

 - MiStImm is a free software: you may redistribute it and/or modify its under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.
 - MiStImm are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).
-- For any other inquiries send an email to Csaba Kerepesi: kerepesi@sztaki.hu
+- For any other inquiries send an email to Csaba Kerepesi: kerepesi@info.ilab.sztaki.hu

-***Requirements***

-- MiStimm executables work on Windows operation system (tested: Windows 7, Windows Vista)
-- Compiling of the C code works properly on Windows using the Dev-C++ software (http://orwelldevcpp.blogspot.hu/)

 ***How to cite***